 Amounts set aside for purposes falling outside of the definition of provisions are considered as reserves.
 The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.
-The IFRS standards require details of Reserves to be reported in the Movement in Reserves Statement, in the Core Financial Statements.
+Reserves are created by appropriating amounts out of the General Fund Balance.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service revenue account in that year within the Cost of Services in the Comprehensive Income and Expenditure Statement and an equal amount is appropriated back to the General Fund from the relevant reserve so that there is no charge to the taxpayer.